airbnb/hypernova-react/README.md

 );
 ```

-If you want to [use React as a simple static page generator,
+If you want to [render a static page,
 as stripping away the extra attributes can save some bytes](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup), `renderReactStatic` is what you want: